LivacoNew/VultureSystem/README.md

 - [caps lock](https://forum.kerbalspaceprogram.com/index.php?/profile/200251-caps-lock/) - Made Vulture's sunflare and gave a lot of feedback.

 ## Support
-The best way to get support regarding Vulture is to make a reply on the forum thread, or to make an issue on the github repo.
+The best way to get support regarding Vulture is to make a reply on the [forum thread](https://forum.kerbalspaceprogram.com/index.php?/topic/199896-191kopernicus-the-vulture-system-a-new-star-system/), or to make an issue on the github repo.

 ## Cool Screenshots
-These screenshots were all taken with all required and reccomended mods installed.
+These screenshots were all taken with all required and recommended mods installed.
 ![](https://upload.livaco.dev/u/1jRkr4MaNO.png)
 ![](https://upload.livaco.dev/u/o6stdr8KRC.jpg)
 ![](https://upload.livaco.dev/u/k9SKwVTg3J.jpg)